 Students may participate in a Pathway’s offerings without completing all the Pathway requirements and may participate in and/or complete more than one Pathway.
-Completion of a Pathway will be recognized in students' Medical Student Performance Evaluation (MSPE) and with a certificate at Graduation.
-The four Pathways are coordinated, sharing resources, ideas, and the vision of encouraging careers with underserved, diverse populations.
+Completion of a Pathway will be recognized in students' Medical Student Performance Evaluation (MSPE) and with a certificate at graduation.
+The five Pathways are coordinated, sharing resources, ideas, and the vision of encouraging careers with underserved, diverse populations.

-There are currently four Pathways available to medical students at the UW and WWAMI.
+There are currently five Pathways available to medical students at the UW and WWAMI.
 We encourage students to explore our web sites and contact us to express an interest or ask questions.